ChaitanyaBhat/Sum-of-two-numbers-tkinter/README.md

-# Sum of two numbers
+# Sum of two numbers:

 This is developed using Tkinter.
 It is a small app, where user entered two numbers are added and the result is displayed.